polterguy/magic-menu/help-files/Magic Menu/06 - API IV.md

   voice:nb-NO
 ```

-And of course, you can create such phrases as you see fit, and reference these in your own vocabulary,
+And of course, you can create such phrases as you see fit, and reference these in your own vocabulary -
-as you see fit - By creating such phrases and storing them in your localization files in the _"/configuration/"_
+By creating such phrases, and storing them in your localization files in the _"/configuration/"_
 folder.

+**Warning**, if you upgrade Phosphorus Five or the Magic Menu, all such customized phrases will by
+default be deleted.
+Make sure you backup this folder, if you want to upgrade to a newer version of
+Phosphorus Five or the Magic Menu.

 #### Explicitly localizing a string